koodikulma-fi/data-signals/README.md

 #### 1. LIBRARY METHODS

-A couple of library methods useful for reusing data.
+A couple of data reusing concepts in the form of library methods.
 - `DataTrigger` allows to trigger a callback when reference data is changed from last time - supporting various levels of comparison.
 - `DataMemo` allows to recompute / reuse data based on arguments: when args change (according to comparison level), calls the producer callback to return new data.
 - `DataPicker` is like DataMemo but with an extraction process in between, and always uses shallow comparison (of prev/next args) to trigger the producer callback.
 - `DataSelector` functions exactly like DataSelector but uses multiple extractors: `(extractor1, extractor2, ..., producerCallback)`.

+Also `areEqual(a, b)` and `deepCopy(anything)` methods with custom level of depth (-1) for deep supporting Objects, Arrays, Maps, Sets and recognizing class instances.

 #### 2. SIMPLE MIXINS / CLASSES